 Language packs are described in S-100 Part 18 and provide translations of feature catalogues.

 If an ISO metadata file or a language pack is included, a support file discovery metadata block (S100_SupportFileDiscoveryMetadata) describing the file must be included in the exchange catalogue.
 The supportFileSpecification field in the discovery block must specify the applicable ISO standard.
 The ISO metadata file may repeat information in the discovery blocks in the S-100 exchange catalogue.
+ISO metadata files are not required unless it is necessary to provide S-131 datasets for tools which require metadata in the ISO 19115-1 format.

 A signature file for the exchange catalogue must also be included in the exchange set (S100_CatalogueSignature).